Thanks To

 Thanks To is a Korean-language EP by South Korean rock band F.T.
 Island, released on 23 September 2013 by FNC Entertainment.
 Several of the songs were composed by the band members.
-Memory reached first place on Taiwanese Qmusic Chart, while the EP itself was placed first on the G-MUSIC weekly chart, with a 28,84% share among Asian releases.
+Memory reached first place on the Taiwanese Qmusic Chart, while the EP itself was placed first on the G-MUSIC weekly chart, with a 28,84% share among Asian releases.
 The band first played the songs from Thanks To during their FTHX concerts in Seoul on 28 and 29 September, drawing an audience of 6,000.